New Operator Quick Start

 Find a site to work on

-4. In the Sites with Unattended Open Alarms table, find a site with active alarms.
+- In the Sites Unassigned to Operators table, find a site with active alarms.
 The table is sorted by most recent activity — the site with the most recent alarm appears first.

-5. Find a site where the Lock status shows Available — if it shows a different state the site is already held by another operator.
-Click the Monitor now icon in the Actions column.
+- Find a site where the Lock status shows Available — if it shows a different state the site is already held by another operator.
+Click Assign to me in the Actions column.
 ZenMode opens and the site is automatically assigned to you — the site status changes to In Progress, it appears as your Picked Site when you return to Alarm Center, and the Close all alarms button becomes available in the ZenMode toolbar.

 Process alarms in ZenMode

-4. The Close Alarms dialog opens.
+- The Close Alarms dialog opens.
 Review the summary — site name, alarms to be closed, true/false alarm split, time range, and sensor — then:Select a Closure tag (required) from the dropdown.
-The available tags are configured by your Super Admin under Settings — Close alarm flow tags.Add Closure notes (optional) for any extra context.Click Confirm.
+If the tag you need is not there, type it and choose + Create to add it.Add Closure notes (optional) for any extra context.Click Confirm.
 A “Alarms closed successfully.” banner confirms the action.

-6. Claim the next site from the Sites with Unattended Open Alarms table and repeat.
+- Claim the next site from the Sites Unassigned to Operators table and repeat.

-7. When your shift is complete, click END SHIFT.
+- When your shift is complete, click End Shift.
 Your Operator Performance page loads automatically — showing your full shift metrics and charts.

 For the full ZenMode interface guide including keyboard shortcuts and alarm detail views, see ZenMode — Operator Monitoring.